 - *Note - if you don't have a thermometer, you can tell when the oil temperature is ready by sticking the handle of a wooden spoon into the hot oil.
-If lots of small bubbles emerge from the spoon, the oil is ready.
+If lots of small bubbles emerge from the spoon (similar to champagne bubbles), the oil is ready.

 - Carefully slide a few breaded fillets into the hot oil, making sure not to overcrowd the pan.